Tooth-Colored Fillings in Lancaster County, PA

 If a composite filling falls out, schedule an appointment with your dentist right away.
 In the meantime, keep the area clean and avoid chewing on the affected tooth.

-Dr. Onyinye C. Myers, DDS: Your Family Dentist in Christiana, PA
+Dr. Onyinye C. Myers, DDS: Your Composite Dental Fillings Specialist in Christiana, PA

 Since 1979, Atglen Family Dentistry has provided top-quality general, cosmetic, and restorative dentistry services.
 Our patient-centered, dedicated team strives to create a positive dental experience for patients of all ages.
 We are proud to help our patients achieve brilliant smiles and optimal oral health.